-Template to be used for letters of collaboration

-To: NSF From: (Program Title) Program of the individual collaborat or or name of the orga nization and na ame and position o of the official submitting this contributor) on Investigator.
-I a ow (or substitute: transmitti this proposal, entitled " agree to(description o provide or make available (proposal title) up to 140 characters) ," with , as desc (PI name) llaborator (or substitute: as the Principal t description of the proposal Signed: Organization: Date:
+Template to be used for letters of collaboration To: NSF(Program Title) Program From: (Printed name of the individual collaborator or name of the organization and name and position of the official submitting this memo) By signing below (or substitute: transmitting electronically), I acknowledge that I am listed as a collaborator (or substitute: contributo on this proposal, entitled "(proposal title)," with(PI name) as the Principal Investigator.
+I agree to(description up to 140 characters), as described in the project description of the proposal, and I commit to provide or make available the resources specified therein.
+Signed: Organization: Date: